Shiv Rattan Dev Singh: Personal life

-He married Nalini Rajya Lakshmi Devi, the daughter of Tribhuvan and his wife, Ishwari.
+He married Princess Nalini Rajya Lakshmi Devi, the daughter of Tribhuvan and his wife, Ishwari.
 He and his wife had issue: three daughters—Hemlata Rajye, Rajni Kumari, and Urmila Kumari—and two sons, Raman Dev Singh and Ratish Dev Singh.
 Following the partition of India, he, along with his family, moved from Lahore to Delhi, losing his property in Lahore and Rawalpindi in the process.
 They then relocated to a haveli in Haridwar, built by his ancestor Dhian Singh, before finally settling in Dehradun, where he had purchased a house.

 Death

 He died in Dehradun in 1967.